 Design addresses the development of mobile apps which is mostly undertaken by independent software developers and entrepreneurs.
 Nowadays developers can outsource part of the app development to third parties for small amounts of money.
 The issue here is that most app developers have a hard time making a living from their own work.
 But competition among producers drives this market in my opinion.

 Mobile work addresses the issue of just-in-time employment.
-Nowadays, thanks to the mobile Internet, labor is always available regardless of location or day of week.
+Nowadays, thanks to the mobile Internet, labor is always available regardless of location or day of the week.
 Add to this the fact the mobile devices are in fact means of work where employees can deliver information, services, etc. using a mobile device.
 Crowdsourcing is also a good example here, and one that highlights the cyberlibertarian character of mobile work.
 Micro-work is also another new modality of labor as is the concept of “free labor” where users are also workers and feed their own content to freely available mobile platforms.

 Support takes the form of call centers which are vital for the operations of the telecommunications sector (as is for the financial sector).
 In general, women with low wages and rudimentary work conditions perform these chores, depending on whether they work in-house or in corporate headquarters (conditions are worse here, usually).
 Outsourcing of work has dealt yet another blow to unions although conflicts still emerge and have been fierce in their struggle for better job conditions.